thibmeu/http-message-signatures-directory/draft-meunier-web-bot-auth-architecture.md

 Current identification methods such as IP allowlisting, User-Agent strings, or shared API keys have significant limitations in security, scalability, and manageability.
-This document defines an architecture enabling automated agents to cryptographically identify themselves using {{HTTP-MESSAGE-SIGNATURES}}.
+This document defines an architecture enabling agents to cryptographically identify themselves using {{HTTP-MESSAGE-SIGNATURES}}.
 It proposes that every request from bots to be signed by a private key owned by its provider.
 This way, every origin can validate the service identity.

 # Motivation

-There is an increase in automated agents on the Internet.
-Some are honest, and want to identify themselves.
-Either because origins pressure them to do so, because regulations mandate transparency, or because they are facing an increased phishing threat.
-As of today these automated agents are left without any good solution to do so:
+There is an increase in agent traffic on the Internet.
+Many agents Either because origins pressure them to do so, because regulations mandate transparency, or because they are choose to identify their traffic today via IP Address lists and/or unique facing an increased phishing threat.
+As of today these agents are left without any good solution to do so:
+User-Agents.
+This is often done to demonstrate trust and safety claims, support

+allowlisting/denylisting the traffic in a granular manor, and enable sites to
 1. They share their IP range.
-However that is not sustainable because the same IP might be used by different services, IP ranges may change, geolocation imposes to register IPs in multiple countries, and when they start allowing other companies to use their platform they loose control of their public facing reputation.
+However that is not sustainable because the same IP might be used by different monitor and rate limit per agent operator.
+However, these mechanisms have drawbacks: services, IP ranges may change, geolocation imposes to register IPs in multiple countries, and when they start
+ 1. User-Agent, when used alone, can be spoofed meaning anyone may attempt to allowing other companies to use their platform they loose control of their public facing reputation. act as that agent.
+It is also overloaded - an agent may be using Chromium and
 2. They define a User Agent per {{Section 10.1.5 of HTTP}}.
-Like curl uses `curl/version`, or Chrome uses `Mozilla/5.0 ...
+Like curl uses `curl/version`, or Chrome uses wish to present itself as such to ensure rendering works, yet it still wants to `Mozilla/5.0 ...
 Chrome/113.0.0.0`.
-An issue is this header is spoofable, and realistically automated agents are likely to use Chrome's user agent because otherwise they are challenged
+An issue is this header is spoofable, and realistically agents are differentiate its traffic to the site. likely to use Chrome's user agent because otherwise they are challenged
+ 2. IP blocks alone can present a confusing story.
+IPs on cloud plaforms have
 3. They go to every website on the Internet and share a secret with them like a Bearer from  {{!RFC6750}}.
-This is impractical at scale.
+This is layers of ownership - the platform owns the IP and registers it in their impractical at scale. published IP blocks, only to be re-published by the agent with little to bind

-All this provides strong motivation to define a mechanism that empowers honest automated agents to share their identity.
+    the publication to (TODO: better example of PAAS layering?).
+Purchasing All this provides strong motivation to define a mechanism that empowers honest agents to share their identity. dedicated IP blocks is expensive, time consuming, and requires significant specialist knowledge to set up.
+These IP blocks may have prior reputation history that needs to be carefully inspected and managed before purchase and use.
+ 3. An agent may go to every website on the Internet and share a secret with them like a Bearer from  {{!RFC6750}}.
+This is impractical to scale for any agent beyond select partnerships, and insecure, as key rotation is challenging and becomes less secure as the consumers scale.

+Using well-established cryptography, we can instead define a simple and secure mechanism that empowers small and large agents to share their identity.

 ## HTTP layer choice